-- The company engages in the large-scale manufacture of low-cost enzymes and proteins for the US and European markets
+- Engaged in the large-scale manufacture of low-cost enzymes and proteins for the US and European markets

 - It leverages its proprietary C1 fungal expression technology to help bring vaccines, enzymes, proteins, biosimilars and drugs to market faster

-Founded in 1979, the Jupiter, Florida, biotechnology company, engages in the large-scale manufacture of low-cost enzymes and other proteins for markets in the United States and Europe.
-Dyadic started trading on the Nasdaq on April 17 this year.
+Founded in 1979, the Jupiter, Florida-based biotechnology company, engages in the large-scale manufacture of low-cost enzymes and other proteins for markets in the United States and Europe.
+Dyadic started trading on the Nasdaq on April 17, 2019 after an uplisting.

 It leverages its proprietary C1 expression system - a fungal expression technology for producing enzymes - to help bring biologic vaccines, therapeutic enzymes, proteins, biosimilars and drugs to market faster and at a lower cost.